Use this quick start guide to help you get started using the Constant Contact V3 API. In this guide you will:

-Once you’re logged in, the My Applications page displays.
-Here you manage your integrations (applications) with the Constant Contact V3 API.
+After you log in, the My Applications page displays.
+Use the My Applications page to manage your integrations (applications) with the Constant Contact V3 API.
 As a new developer, you’re prompted to register an application.
 Registering an application generates an API key you will use to make authenticated calls into our V3 API.
 You only need an App name to register.
-We’ll add a default redirect URL that you can change anytime you’d like.
+We’ll add a default redirect URL that you can change at anytime.

 - Click Register or .
 The App Name box displays.

 - Enter the name of your application - remember, end-users will see the app name during the grant access flow.

 - Click Save.
 The App Details page displays.

 - We’re not going to add or modify anything here right now, so go ahead and click Save in the top right.